/ Ethiopia's Simien Mountains: 5 amazing experiences

 Words by John Millen.

 Feeling inspired?
-Check out our various Ethiopian explorer trips which take you into the Simien Mountains and beyond.
+Check out our various Ethiopian trips which take you into the Simien Mountains and beyond.

 Are you thinking of travelling to the Simien Mountains?